Syria and weapons of mass destruction: Delivery systems

 The U.S. National Air and Space Intelligence Center reported in 2009 that Syria possessed road-mobile Scud-D and Tochka missiles, with fewer than 100 launchers.
 In addition Syria has aircraft and artillery delivery systems.

 International partnerships

 United States diplomatic cables revealed that two Indian firms aided Syrian chemical and biological weapon makers in trying to obtain Australia Group-controlled equipment.

 In 2012, Iranian and North Korean officials and scientists were brought to bases and testing areas to aid in the development and use of chemical weapons.

-In November 2014, the anti-government Syrian Observatory for Human Rights reported that five nuclear scientists, one of which that was Iranian national, were assassinated by a gunman in Damascus.
-The pro-government Al-Watan's account differed, reporting that "four nuclear scientists and electrical engineers" were killed.
-Al-Watan suggested the Nusra Front might be behind the attack; others suspect Israel.
+In November 2014, the anti-Assad Syrian Observatory for Human Rights reported that five nuclear scientists, one being an Iranian national, were assassinated by a gunman in Damascus.
+However, the pro-Assad Al-Watan's account differed, reporting that "four nuclear scientists and electrical engineers" were killed, alongside suggesting that Al-Nusra Front might be behind the attack; other sources suspect Israel.